ripped-rooster/Terraform-Associate-Notes/README.md

 - Sensitive variables are used to handle sensitive information such as passwords, API keys, or any confidential data.
 Marking a variable as sensitive prevents its value from being displayed in the Terraform output logs, thus helping to secure sensitive data.
 - **Usage**: Use the `sensitive` argument to mark a variable as sensitive.
+- Should be noted that a provider error could still expose sensitive data if the value is included in the error message

 ```hcl
 variable "db_password" {